-- Hand sanitiser units are in many stations, and are being extended to all 144 stations on our network.
-Up to 50 stations are being equipped with dedicated vending machines, from which face coverings, personal hand sanitiser and gloves are available.
+- Hand sanitiser units are in all 145 stations on our network.
+Up to 50 stations are equipped with dedicated vending machines, from which face coverings, personal hand sanitiser and gloves are available.

-- We are operating a full schedule on all routes.
-However, please use our journey planner to see the latest up to date services information, including any alterations, and to book tickets.
+- Please use our journey planner to see the latest up to date services information, including any alterations, and to book tickets.

-- If travelling by Intercity, please book your journey in advance.
+- If you are travelling on Intercity, we recommend that you book your travel in advance including holders of free travel passes or existing valid tickets, to ensure safe distancing within the available on-board capacity.
 If your plans change, please change your booking.
 To assist in this, consider booking return journeys as two single legs.

 - Please note that group booking reservations are not currently available due to COVID-19 restrictions.